justktln2/ciMIST/README.md

 In our experience, ciMIST has given good results on between 5 and 10 microseconds of molecular dynamics data sampled at frequences of once or twice per nanosecond for proteins up to about 300 amino acids long.

 ## Usage
-ciMIST ships with a command line tool, cimist-fit.
-An analysis template illustrating basic aspects of the API is provided in the outputs of each run.
+ciMIST ships with a command line tool `ci-mist`.
+An analysis template illustrating basic aspects of the API is provided in the outputs of each run in the form of a Jupyter notebook.

 ```
-usage: cimist-fit [-h] [-t TRAJECTORY] [-s TOPOLOGY] [-o OUTPUT_PREFIX] [--seed SEED]
+usage: ci-mist [-h] [-t TRAJECTORY] [-s TOPOLOGY] [-o OUTPUT_PREFIX] [--seed SEED]
                   [--min_mass MIN_MASS] [--prior {percs,haldane,jeffreys,laplace}]

 options: